-Do you think that you need to be a pro to start improvising on guitar, or that you need to learn a ton of scales and techniques before you can start doing it?
+Do you think that you need to be a pro to start improvising on guitar?
+Or else, that you need to learn a ton of scales and techniques before you can attempt your first guitar impovisation?

 Do you think you need to be able to play fast to start playing guitar solos?